Marslevelsafety/Dechapon25/README.md

 https://github.com/sqlfluff/sqlfluff

-Copyright and licensing information for upstream components is retained according to the applicable project licenses.
+Copyright and licensing information for upstream components is retained in accordance with the applicable project licenses.

-Please review the repository's LICENSE files and individual component licenses before redistributing modified versions.
+Review the repository's LICENSE files and individual component licenses before redistributing modified versions.

 License